bloodgroup-cplusplus/Eigen/README.md

-do include the path to the header files before running the code. for detailed explanation read the readme file of c_p_p-Boost repository To fix compilation errors compile your program with the -lgmp flag
+do include the path to the header files before running the code. for detailed explanation read the readme file of c_p_p-Boost repository,....
+To fix compilation errors compile your program with the -lgmp flag

 Refer the website https://eigen.tuxfamily.org/index.php?title=Main_Page